coder/docs/admin/environment-management/memory-overprovisioning.md

 ---
-title: "Memory Overprovisioning"
+title: "Memory overprovisioning"
-description: Learn how to overprovision memory requests from Environments.
+description: Learn how to overprovision memory requests from environments.
 ---

 Coder allows you to set memory overprovisioning ratios for each of your